-1-2 2 1-8 1-7 1-6 1-5 1-4 1-3

-8-3 3 7-2 6-8 5-7 , 4-6 3-5 2-4

-7-4 1 6-3 5-2 4-8 3-7 2-6 8-5

-6-3 5 5-4 4-3 3-2 2-8 8-7 7-6

-Thre e deb aters Fou ır deba iters Five e deba iters Six debat ers

-3- 2- 1- 1-2 1-4 1-3 5- 4- 3- 2- 1- 1-2 1-6 1-5 1-4 1-3

-2-1 1-3 3-2 4-3 3-2 2-4 4-1 3-5 2-4 1-3 5-2 6-3 5-2 4-6 3-5 2-4

-3-2 2-1 1-5 5-4 4-3 5-4 4-3 3-2 2-6 6-5
+Thre ee deb aters Fou r deba aters Fiv e deba ters Six deba ters 3- 2- 1- 1-2 4-1 1-3 5- 4- 3- 2- 1- 1-2 6-1 1-5 4-1 1-3 2-1 1-3 3-2 4-3 3-2 2-4 4-1 3-5 2-4 1-3 5-2 6-3 2-5 4-6 3-5 2-4 3-2 2-1 1-5 5-4 4-3 5-4 4-3 3-2 2-6 5-6

-In PRELIMS of regional competition no contestant should debate another contestant from his own district.
 Choice of sides may be determined for the first round by prescribing that odd numbered debaters take the affirmative and even numbered debaters take the negative.
 It is unethical for debaters to forfeit rounds to manipulate the round robin standings.
 All debaters should debate as assigned.

-PRELIMINARY DEBATES to DETERMINE SEEDING in the SINGLE ELIMINATION BRACKET (quarterfinals or semifinals).
-All preliminary rounds (usually three or four) may be preset (a schedule written prior to the beginning of the first round which is complete for all of the preliminary rounds) or some rounds (usually two) may be preset and the third round or any subsequent round may be power-matched (based on the record accumulated in the first two rounds).

-- Preset rounds: In the preset rounds, in so far as possible, assign contestants to debate persons of different strength.
+- PRELIMINARY DEBATES to DETERMINE SEEDING in the SINGLE ELIMINATION BRACKET (quarterfinals or semifinals).
+All preliminary rounds (usually three or four) may be preset (a schedule written prior to the beginning of the first round which is complete for all of the preliminary rounds) or some rounds (usually two) may be preset and the third round or any subsequent round may be power-matched (based on the record accumulated in the first two rounds). - Preset rounds: In the preset rounds, in so far as possible, assign contestants to debate persons of different strength.
 For example, a student listed first by his coach on the entry form should debate persons listed first, second and third by their coaches.
 If possible, no contestant should debate against another person from her own school, debate against the same student more than once, or repeatedly debate the same school during preset preliminary rounds. - Power-matched rounds: An individual with some debate tournament administration experience is required to set the power-match round and extra time (approximately 30 minutes after all the ballots of the first few rounds are turned in) must be built into the schedule before the round to be power-matched, even if using computer software.
 Power-matching is recommended when, in a three-preliminary round tournament, the number of debaters is greater than 12.
 A power-matched round pairs teams with equal records against one another.
 This means that undefeated contestants debate other undefeated contestants, contestants with one win and one loss debate contestants with the same record, and contestants with two losses debate other contestants with two losses.
 This method, though time-consuming, helps in minimizing the number of undefeated debaters who may not advance into the elimination round.